 10. Some people say Romania is ”different”.
 Why is that?

 I think it is different for those who come from the West.
-Romania is a little bit less organized, a little more chaotic, there aren’t so many rules to live in the community (like it is in Spain).
+Romania is a little bit less organized and a little more chaotic; there aren’t so many rules for living in the community (like it is in Spain).
 But, on the other hand, Romania is a country with such a complicated bureaucracy.
-Here, the villages are so different from the ones from Spain.
+Here, the villages are so different from those in Spain.
 Living in the villages is a step back in the future, there is no electricity, no water supply.
 Romania is different because it has a rich and interesting culture, a diverse nationality, a cultural heritage that is unique in its harmony of styles.

 11. Romania would be a better place if ...